Initial Reports for AI-171 Crash Released

 What Happened After the Engines Stopped?

-When both engines turned off, a small emergency device called the 'RAT' (Ram Air Turbine) came out of the airplane.
-It is like a small windmill that spins in the air and makes emergency power for the plane.
+When both engines turned off, a small emergency device called the '[[RAT::Short name for the plane’s emergency windmill]]' (Ram Air Turbine) came out of the airplane.
+It is like a small [[windmill::A machine with big blades that spin in the wind]] that spins in the air and makes emergency power for the plane.

 Ram Air Turbine (RAT) in the belly of an airplane